openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

      1. Other components - admin's judgement
      1. Admin retriggers greenboot health checks, they should pass
      1. Admin reboots the device
-     1. Previous boot was healthy - back up the data
+     1. Previous boot was healthy - MicroShift backs up the data
      1. MicroShift cluster starts

    - If the admin simply reboots the device without fixing problems
-     1. _Current boot's commit_ is the same as _previous boot's commit_
+     1. _Current deployment_ is the same as _previous boot's deployment_
-        and backup exists, so it restores the backup
+        and backup exists, so MicroShift restores the backup
      1. MicroShift cluster starts